 Baseboards are another key area that is common to miss during cleanings.
 Once you’ve finished cleaning the interior windows, we’ll use the same technique to clean the baseboards.
 Wet a towel in the soapy solution, wipe the baseboard and wipe dry with your other microfiber towel.

-Cleaning your rental property before a showing is one of the most essential but often overlooked steps in the listing process.
+Cleaning your rental property before a showing is one of the most essential but often overlooked steps in getting your property ready to rent.
 A well-cleaned property gives potential tenants a great impression of not only the property but how you operate as an owner.

 To attract the best tenants and reduce your vacancy rate, make sure you’re taking the time to clean it properly and get everything looking presentable.
 Paying close attention to detail now will save you a lot of time and money in the long run.